 I have heard many herbalists say that medicinally speaking all magnolias species and dogwood are interchangeable, but I question if that extends to the varieties that grow locally.

 I’ve never been lucky enough to be in Nashville to see my husband’s grandmother’s trees bloom, but I have had a chance to munch on some spring leaves.
 Given that it is the the sesquiterpene lactones in the leaves which account for the plants actions, I really don’t believe after having smelled and tasted the grandiflora leaves that our local variety have nearly the same chemical make-up.

 Our trees are pretty but the leaves are very different, they are deciduous and not nearly so aromatic.
 The taste, what little there is, seems entirely different.
 Steve tells me if I ever get to smell a blossom from Grandma’s tree, I will be sure of it.

-This seems to be supported by differential traditional use of indigenous groups.
-In the the southeast the Cherokee utilized the bark of Magnolia acuminata L far stomach ailments and toothaches.
-The Iroquois also utilized the bark as a medicinal.
+This seems to be supported by its traditional by various indigenous groups.
+It has been mentioned that various groups utilized the bark of Magnolia acuminata L for stomach ailments and toothaches.
 The active constituents in M acuminata bark may be the lignans present in the bark and root.
 While that variety is hardy in this area, it is not necessarily native to Iowa.
-I couldn’t find any record of our local plains tribes using it.

 That being said I do have a nice press release from the ISU archives on which magnolias grow well here.